Netstring

 In computer programming, a netstring is a formatting method for byte strings that uses a declarative notation to indicate the size of the string.

+The original netstring specification defines the format as a decimal byte length, a colon, the byte string, and a trailing comma.

 Netstrings store the byte length of the data that follows, making it easier to unambiguously pass text and byte data between programs that could be sensitive to values that could be interpreted as delimiters or terminators (such as a null character).

 The format consists of the string's length written using ASCII digits, followed by a colon, the byte data, and a comma.
 "Length" in this context means "number of 8-bit units", so if the string is, for example, encoded using UTF-8, this may or may not be identical to the number of textual characters that are present in the string.

 For example, the text "hello world!" encodes as: